brztitouan/euler-angles-quaternions-library-conversion/README.md

 # euler-angles-quaternions-library-conversion
-This is a C++ library to convert euler angles to quaternions and quaternions to euler angles
+This is a C++ library to use euler